southpolemonkey/study_notes/english.md

-exact | verb, to demand and get something from someone by using threats, forces | exact something from somebody corkage | fee charged by resturant for serving wine brought by customer themselves thrifty | using money carefully and wisely
+exact | verb, to demand and get something from someone by using threats, forces | exact something from somebody corkage | fee charged by resturant for serving wine brought by customer themselves thrifty | using money carefully and wisely enamel | 搪瓷, porcelain enamel, is a material made by fusing powdered glass to a substrate by firing caborossi | a long and dry saussage from eastern europe, with smokey flavor perpetual | continuing all the time without changing or stopping | the perpetual noise of the machines